mercadolibre/seamless-iframe/README.md

 - Also [see the issue tracker](https://github.com/mercadolibre/seamless-iframe/issues).

 ## Support
-- Tested in most of mayor browsers.
+- Tested in most major browsers.